-&lt;sup>15 Public Bodies (Admission to Meetings) Act 1960, Local Government Act 1972 and the Localism Act 2011
+14 Public Bodies (Admission to Meetings) Act 1960, Local Government Act 1972, and the Localism Act 2011

-And that Agendas of Meetings, Associated Papers and Minutes should be published in accordance with the prescribed timescales as set out in the Transparency Code for smaller authorities - December 2014.
-Has the Council registered with the Information Commissioner's Office (ICO)?
-Yes The Council is correctly registered with the ICO as a data controller in accordance with legislation - ZA428215 Is the Council compliant with the General Data Protection Regulation requirements?
-Yes The Council has taken steps to ensure compliancy - evidenced as follows: Impact assessments Privacy notices (public, councillors & employees) Procedures for dealing with Subject Access Requests Procedures for dealing with Data Breaches Data Protection & Information Management including document disposal There is a comprehensive suite of policies and procedures to help the Council adequately handle personal data.
-Has the Council published a website accessibility statement on their website in line with Regulations?
-Yes The Council's website has published a website accessibility statement in line with Regulation 8 of the Public Sector Bodies (Website and Mobile Applications) (No.2) Accessibility Regulations 2018.
-Is there evidence that electronic files are backed up?
-The internal auditor has assumed electronic files are backed up on a regular basis.
-Do terms of reference exist for all committees and is there evidence these are regularly reviewed?
-Additional comments: N/A
+Annual Governance Statement Asset Register And that Agendas of Meetings; Associated Papers and Minutes should be published in accordance with the prescribed timescales as set out in the Transparency code for smaller authorities - December 2014 Has the Council registered with the Information Commissioner's Office (ICO)?
+15 Yes The Council is correctly registered with the ICO as a data controller in accordance with legislation - ZA428215 Is the Council compliant with the General Data Protection Regulation requirements?
+Yes The Council has taken steps to ensure compliancy - evidenced as follows: Data Protection and Information Management Policy Data Protection Policy Has the Council published a website accessibility statement on their website in line with Regulations?
+16 Yes Council has published on its website a website accessibility statement - Regulation 8 of the Public Sector Bodies (Websites and Mobile Applications) (No2) Accessibility Regulations 2018.
+Does the council have official email addresses for correspondence?
+17 Yes Council has an official email address: sibtonparishcouncil@gmail.com Is there evidence that electronic files are backed up?
+Yes The internal auditor has assumed all electronic files are backed up regularly.
+Additional comments: